MicrosoftDocs/powerquery-docs/powerquery-docs/filter-row-position.md

 ![Initial sample table with column headers that are all of the Text data type, seven rows of data, then a section for comments](images/me-filter-row-position-keep-top-rows-start.png "Initial sample table containing a column header, seven rows of data, then a section for comments")

-This report always contains seven rows of data, and below those it has a section for comments with an unknown number of rows.
+This report always contains seven rows of data, and below the data it has a section for comments with an unknown number of rows.
 In this example, you only want to keep the first seven rows of data.
 To do that, select **Keep top rows** from the table menu.
 In the **Keep top rows** dialog box, enter **7** in the **Number of rows** box.

 ![Keep top rows dialog box](images/me-filter-row-position-keep-top-rows-window.png "Keep top rows dialog box")